-Singh (1997) concentrates on learning a single DAG model for discrete random variables with incomplete data.
+Singh (1997) concentrates on learning a single DAG model for discrete random variables.
 He does not consider continuous variables or mixtures of DAG models.
 In contrast to our approach, Singh (1997) uses a Monte-Carlo method to produce completed data sets for structure search.

-Friedman (1997, 1998) describes general algorithms for learning DAG models given incomplete data, and provides theoretical justification for some of his methods.
+Like Singh (1997), Friedman (1997) focuses on learning a single DAG model for discrete random variables.
 Similar to our approach and the approach of Meilă et al. (1997), Friedman treats expected data as real data to produce completed data sets.
-In contrast to our approach, Friedman obtains the expected sufficient statistics for a new model using the current model.
-Most of these statistics are calculated by performing probabilistic inference in the current DAG model, although some of the statistics are obtained from a cache of previous inferences.
+In contrast to our approach, Friedman calculates the expected sufficient statistics for a new model using the current model.
+That is, for each model that is considered, the expected sufficient statistics for every case containing missing observations is computed by performing probabilistic inference in the current DAG model.
 In our approach, we only need to perform inference once on every case that has missing values to compute the expected complete model sufficient statistics.
 After these statistics are computed, model scores for arbitrary structures can be computed without additional inference.